rockstor/rockstor-doc/soho.rst

 Burn the downloaded RockStor ISO file onto a blank CD or DVD disk as a bootable image.
 On Linux, you can use programs like K3b.
-On Windows, you can use Windows Disc Image Burner(Windows 7) or an open source program like `Infra Recorder.
+On Windows, you can use Windows Disc Image Burner(Windows 7 only) or an open source program like `Infra Recorder.
 <http://infrarecorder.org/>`_ On Mac, use the **Disk Utility** program.

 Once the disk is ready to be booted, insert it in your soon to be RockStor